Get thicker, fuller hair with dermatologist developed treatments

 Less Common Topical Minoxidil for Women Side Effects

-Though less common, other topical minoxidil side effects may include:
+Though less common, other potential topical minoxidil for women side effects may include:

 • Unwanted hair growth on the face or body, called hypertrichosis